Fatal Optimist: Background and production

 In 2021, Diaz released History of a Feeling, her fifth studio album, about her breakup with the American singer-songwriter Teddy Geiger.
 In 2023, Diaz toured with Harry Styles and began working on her next album, Weird Faith (2024), which dealt with placing trust in herself, the growth of her career, and her relationships with her new manager, new label, and new romantic partner.

 During her tour with Styles, Diaz separated from her partner and began to suffer from constant hip pain.
 She then began working on Fatal Optimist in 2023 during a songwriting retreat on Nantucket.
 She recorded at a studio in New Jersey and produced the album with Gabe Wax at Infinite Family Studio in Southern California.

 Release and promotion

 Diaz announced Fatal Optimist and released its lead single "Feel Something" on July 21, 2025.
 She also released "Ambivalence", "Heavy Metal", and "Why'd You Have to Bring Me Flowers" as singles.
-The album was released on October 10, 2025.
-Diaz supported the album with a tour.
+The album was released on October 10, 2025; Diaz supported it with a tour.
+A deluxe edition of the album, titled Fatal Optimist (UN-unplugged), was released by Anti- on September 4, 2026, featuring Diaz's version of "This Is How a Woman Leaves", a song she co-wrote with Sarah Buxton and Maren Morris, as well as versions of "Heavy Metal" with Lucy Dacus and "Why'd You Have to Bring Me Flowers" with August Ponthier.